yahah100/BatteryPackLife/assets/Model_training.md

 sh ./train_eval_scripts/CPTransformer.sh # set seed as 2024 in the script.
 Train the model using the best hyperparameters. set "dataset" as ZN-coin2024.
 ```

-You can tune the hyperparameters like d_ff and d_model until you obtain a satisfactory set of hyperparameters that perform the best on the validation sets.
+You can tune the hyperparameters like `d_ff` and `d_model` until you obtain a satisfactory set of hyperparameters that perform the best on the validation sets.
 It should be noted that the hyperparameters that lead to the best average model performance using the three random seeds are selected.

 You will see the model performance at the end of model training.
-After that you can report the mean$\pm$standard deviation of MAPE and 15%-Acc.
+After that you can report the mean±standard deviation of MAPE and 15%-Acc.